MJoergen/nexys4ddr/dyoc/Episodes/ep19_-_C_Runtime/README.md

 * C runtime library.

 As our C compiler I will use [cc65](http://cc65.github.io/doc/cc65.html).
-This compiler comes with a complete toolchain including linker, runtime library, ABI support, etc.  The toolchain requires the support of a number of features in our computer that we'll implement in this episode:
+This compiler comes with a complete toolchain including linker, ABI support, runtime library, etc.  However, the toolchain requires the support of a number of additional features in our computer that we'll implement in this episode:
 * CPU reset.
 * Memory map.
 * Linker script.